EldonGabriel/eldongabriel.github.io/_experience/osint-investigation.md

 ## Portfolio Documentation

-This section summarizes investigative intelligence and OSINT exercises performed as part of cybersecurity research and threat analysis training.
+This section highlights applied OSINT investigations, including platform analysis, digital footprint mapping, and intelligence collection techniques performed in controlled lab environments.

-While representative reports, mind maps, and demonstrations are presented here, additional investigative documentation, research notes, and supporting analysis are maintained within a private research archive.
+Additional investigation notes, intelligence workflows, and supporting research documentation are maintained within a private archive.

-Complete documentation and supporting investigative materials are Restricted: Request Access for professional or technical review.
+Complete investigative reports and supporting materials are restricted and available upon request for professional or technical review.